GAELIC GAMES – IRISH SPORTS YOU CAN TRY OUT FOR YOURSELF ON HOLIDAY

 But you can be helped, because even as a holidaymaker you can get a taste of Gaelic sports and give them a try.
 I’ll tell you where and how to do this in this article.

-My family and I are from Germany but have lived in Ireland for several years (second home).
-At our location, south of Dublin, we run our motorbike rental business in the summer (https://www.easycruiser.tours) and also have guest rooms for travellers.
+My family and I are from Germany but have lived in Ireland for several years (second home) and know the island quite well.

 Let’s get back to Gaelic Sports…